 And the reverse, the adults in Subway commercials who have irritating little kid voices.

 Loud commercials.
 They tend to be about 5 points louder than actual shows (ie, the thing you want to hear) causing many to turn down their tv or just mute it.
-It got so bad that Congress-andthis is true- actually signed in a law that said companies had to make their commercials quieter.
-It passed almost unanimously.
+It got so bad that Congress-andthis is true- actually passed a law (called, no joke, the CALM Act) that said companies had to make their commercials quieter.
+It passed essentially unanimously (it was unanimous in the Senate, and it passed by voice vote in the House, so we don't know who if anyone voted no).

 Several columns by Dave Barry concern the ads he hates the most, and later the ads his readers hate the most.
 Some examples: